discover something for everyone

 Discover a year-round adventure paradise.

 Part of Ashland’s culture is its music scene and access to it for visitors and locals.
-From the live music scene at local pubs and restaurants like the Brickroom, the Black Sheep, Standing Stone, Callahan's and the Winchester Inn to the refined Chamber Music Concerts and Rogue Valley Symphony, we invite you to extend your stay and enjoy Ashland’s melodies and rhythms.
+From the live music scene at local pubs and restaurants like the Brickroom, the Black Sheep, Callahan's and Bird and Rye to the refined Chamber Music Concerts and Rogue Valley Symphony, we invite you to extend your stay and enjoy Ashland’s melodies and rhythms.

 Ashland’s music scene showcases local talent and welcomes nationally recognized artists.
 Whether it’s bluegrass, opera, reggae, or an orchestra, you can enjoy it in Ashland.
 Historical Ashland roots show that SOU was instrumental in the creation of the nearby Britt Festival.
 John Trudeau, an assistant professor of music at Portland State College, visited Ashland and Jacksonville in the summer of 1963 and conceived the idea of presenting classical music concerts on a hill-side in Jacksonville’s Britt Gardens.
 The Music Department hastened to assist, and the College employed Trudeau for the following eight summers to develop Britt Festivals.
 Today, Britt presents dozens of summer concerts, featuring world-class artists in classical music, jazz, blues, folk, bluegrass, world, pop and country music.

 Music venues in Ashland include many restaurants and bars,, the Butler Bandshell where the Ashland City Band plays throughout the summer and the Southern Oregon University Music Recital Hall where the Southern Oregon Repertory Singers, and the Siskiyou Singers performances are held.